kawaicheung/book-on-naming-things/manuscript/Ch_English++.md

 00 END WITH THE trick is deciding what aspects of organization we want to lean on english for vs. programming. it's the art of it all.

+ALSO -- naming the root of anyting index... now /profile/index, account/index, etc. looks hard to follow on an IDE (index.aspx tabs).
+So, sometimes you have to think about the names that give you the best coding experience. or do u wait for IDEs to change?
+I wait for the latter. purity fo the names is more important. but some may disagree.